sethcardoza/marvel-angularjs/README.md

 I've set this up using Apache, but it should work with just about anything, as this is a client side application.

-ES Lint is only required for development, as is Karma (which isn't fully setup yet).
+ES Lint and Karma/jasmine are only required for development

 @TODO

 * Some fancy animations, because, why not.
-* Unit tests
 * Travis CI

-## Dev Commants
+## Dev Commands

 karma start